GoogleCloudPlatform/spanner-migration-tool/web/README.md

 Conv struct in JSON format.

-(2) `/convert/dump` is a POST API which is used to convert schema from dump file.
-It takes dump config in request body , following is the json structure for the same.
+(2) `/convert/dump` is a POST API used to perform schema conversion on a dump file.
+The request body contains the path to the dump file.

 #### Method